What is Switch?

 - Unmanaged: A pure vanilla non-configurable switch simply acting as a network distribution or function box.
 This type is used mostly in the home environment.

 - Managed: The operation of these can be managed through command interfaces.
 Telnet, Secure shell, Serial console, Embedded protocols and Web interface are the ways of interacting with these switches.
 Port bandwidth, VLAN settings, and port mirroring are features that can be modified dynamically.

 - Smart: They are assigned to manage switch class with limited options like Web interface.
 Port bandwidth and VLAN settings alone can be changed through this interface.
 These are priced between unmanaged switches and Enterprise managed.

 - Fully (Enterprise) managed: They not only have all the features of a managed switch but have additional facilities like protecting configuration settings through backup/restore facility and better management options.
 Though it is costlier than smart switches, it brings down the administrative cost significantly.

 Below is the list of functions and deployment types:

 - Routing: LANs are connected through these switches.
 Apart from connecting devices using MAC addresses for transferring data frames (Layer-2), these switches support routing protocols and route data packets across networks (Layer-3).

-- Distribution: These are placed in the middle layer of the entire network and it manages traffic between switches.
+- Distribution: These are placed in the middle layer of the entire network, and it manages traffic between switches.

-- Core: This is the central switch connecting edge & distribution switch with the data center network.
+- Core: This is the central switch connecting the edge & distribution switch with the data center network.
 It also connects LANs with internet routers for internet access.